MColbrook/MathieuFunctionCollocation/README.md

-# Mathieu function collocation for poro-elastic plates
+# Mathieu function collocation for acoustic scattering off plates with various boundary conditions
 Code for (2D) Helmholtz scattering off multiple variable poro-elastic plates.

 This folder contains code written by Matthew Colbrook for the papers: